preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 + **Last visited**: Set the Row Limit, ie the number of site links to be displayed.
 Select the number of the displayed links to be highlighted (at the top).
 + **Member of**: Select order for the site links: Title or Last Visited.
 + **Open in new Window**: Select to open in new window or not when a link is clicked.
 + **Use Letter Avatar**: Select to use a Letter Avatar or not.
 In the image at the top of the page letter avatars are not used.
-Here's an example when it is:
+Here's an example when they are:

 .. image:: avatar-on.png